karatelabs/karate/karate-netty/README.md

 > Karate mocking a Queue has not been implemented for the last two flows (5) but can easily be derived from the other examples.
 So in (5) the Consumer is using the *real* queue.

+Also see this [blog post](https://hackernoon.com/api-consumer-contract-tests-and-test-doubles-with-karate-72c30ea25c18) for an additional diagram explaining how a mock-service can be implemented.

 ### Server-Side Karate
 #### A perfect match !
 It is worth calling out *why* Karate on the 'other side of the fence' (*handling* HTTP requests instead of *making* them) - turns out to be remarkably effective, yet simple.